edrichhans/edrichhans/README.md

 - I use Typescript and Go daily
 - I have learned React, Vue, and Svelte out of necessity
 - I also like contributing to FOSS when needed
+- I specialize in the data intensive applications

 ## Notable Open Source Contributions